sirbrillig/phpcs-changed/README.md

 The `--clear-cache` option will clear the cache before running.
 This works with or without caching enabled.

+THE `--arc-lint` option can be used when the phpcs-changed is run via arcanist, as it skips some checks, which are performed by arcanist itself.
+It leads to better performance when used with arcanist.

 ## PHP Library

 🐘🐘🐘